Milton Schwebel, professor emeritus, majored in philosophy as an

 psychotherapy at the Postgraduate Center for Mental Health in New York.

-He was on the faculty of New York University`s School of Education, as
+He was on the faculty of New York University's School of Education, and during his 18 years there served as

 divisional publication, Peace and Conflict: Journal of Peace Psychology

 for seven years.
-He has been a consultant to school systems in the
+He has been a consultant to U.S. school systems, the National Institute of Mental Health, ministries of education abroad and United Nations Educational, Scientific and Cultural Organization.
+His